jayalane/go-relay/README.md

 is torn down; added a writesDone channel that is also selected for and causes writing go-routines to exit.
 Also per-endpoint stats.
 And a regression on infinite loops on close write fd.

+Starting with commit 2cac348a5cf5f2b11a3cba98ecdcbaf66c46f0fd and until 20b7fe05ec2ed8bd4e0f0692d3569d882a3f6e11 there was a regression.
+Working good now.
+Haven't tested HUP re-config outside of laptop yet.